DeSciL/Qualtrics/README.md

 # Qualtrics

-Setup Qualtrics for surveys and experiments on Amazon Mechanical Turk.
+Setup Qualtrics for surveys and experiments in the lab and on Amazon Mechanical Turk.

 ### 1. Panel Setup